Overriding or Extending Functionalities

 Once you have overridden the associated model and customised whatever fields you may need, you should verify that it, in fact, working as expected.

 A simple way to verify that the changes are working would be to log in as a customer and view any page with the Nosto debug-mode enabled.
-The debug mode can be enabled by adding the query parameter
+The debug mode can be enabled by adding the query parameter nostodebug=true to the end of any URL.
+This will cause a helpful debug toolbar to appear where you can view the tagged data on the page.
+For more information on the debug-toolbar, please refer to this guide titled Nosto Debug Toolbar in our Support Center.

 Before using your custom module in production environment we strongly recommend that you follow the instructions how to package a Magento 2 module.
-If you are familiar with creating packages for composer, creating a package for M2 is a no-brainer.
+If you are familiar with creating packages for composer, creating a package for M2 is a simple.
 You can find the instructions from here